eddiedaddy/iIPF/README.md

 This class is to match the integer controls when it is done.
 The first "i" represents "integer".
 The implemented idea is as following

 - input :
-  rowsum  (sum of rowsum = sum of colsum = total to be filled in the result matrix in integer) colsum seed (matrix)
+  rowsum  (sum of rowsum = sum of colsum = total to be filled in the result matrix in integer),
+  colsum,
+  seed (matrix)

 ### Steps :